duke-libraries/file-tracker/README.md

 ## Track a directory

-Use the rake task:

-    rake file_tracker:track[path]

-This task will create a `TrackedDirectory` instance and begin inventorying the files under that directory.
+After a new `TrackedDirectory` instance is created (persisted), a process will automatically inventory the files under that directory.

 Jobs are added to three queues:

-    directory
-    generate_sha1
+    inventory
+    digest
-    generate_sha1_large (file size > large file threshhold)
+    digest_large (file size > large file threshhold)

 New files are discovered by `TrackDirectoryJob` jobs and are eagerly added to the database.
 File size is calculated before insertion.

-SHA1 digests are generated asynchoronously by `GenerateSHA1Job` jobs.
+SHA1 digests are generated asynchoronously by `GenerateDigestJob` jobs.
 Large files are handled in a separate queue for the sake of efficiency.

 ## Fixity checking

 To run a batch fixity check for files that are due to be (re-)checked, run:

-    rake file_tracker:fixity:check[:max]
+    rake file_tracker:fixity[:max]

 The `[:max]` argument is optional and, if present, overrides `BATCH_FIXITY_CHECK_LIMIT`.

-A `BatchFixityCheckJob` will be pushed onto the `:batch_fixity` queue.
+A `BatchFixityCheckJob` will be pushed onto the `:batch` queue.
 Fixity check jobs will be created in two queues:

-    check_fixity
+    fixity
-    check_fixity_large (file size > large file threshhold)
+    fixity_large (file size > large file threshhold)

 Large files are handled in a separate queue for the sake of efficiency.